shorisrip/one-click-k8/README.md

 # About the playbook

-The aim of this playbook is to deploy Kubernetes through Rancher on target VMs and install Helm.
+The aim of this playbook is to deploy Kubernetes through Rancher on target VMs, install Helm, install Jenkins.
 To set up the VM inventory please change in ```hosts``` file.
 [master] -> IPs of master node
 [worker] -> IPs of worker node